hindsightsoftware/atlassian-connect-play/README.md

     X-acuid:<USER_ID>

 The secure token can be obtained via a call to `AC.tokenStore.get(new TokenKey(AC.getAcHost().getKey(), AC.getUser()), System.currentTimeMillis())`.

+On the server side to verify that an action in your Play controller is being called with a valid token, you can simply add the `@CheckValidPageToken` annotation.

 By default this module provides an in memory token store which may not be sufficient for large scale production deployments that may require persistence to allow for horizontal scaling as well as restarts.
 An in memory store could also increase memory usage significantly on a large scale deployment.